 Through regular teaching around the themes of online safety, cyber-bullying, dangers inside and outside the home, we give the children clear and engaging lessons which are designed to make them aware of the dangers that

 they may face both out and about in the world and online.
 To raise the profile

 of such an important part of our curriculum we hold regular themed weeks and days particularly around the topics of bullying and online safety.

 We use Mindfulness to support our children’s learning and well being.
 Madame Price and I have completed a Mindfulness Based Living Course and applying what we have learnt to the school setting.
-Twice a week children gather before register to practise Mindful Movements and some staff are using it to transition between learning and playtimes or as a focusing exercise in the classroom.
+Children gather practise Mindful Movements and breathing techniques, sometimes staff are using it to transition between learning and playtimes or as a focusing exercise in the classroom.